illinois-cs241/illinois-cs241.github.io/index.md

 | [82 - 92)  | B-              |
 | [72 - 82)  | C-              |

-If grade results are significantly postponed due to an internal publishing or IT problem, then regrades may be extended to the following day.
 All lab programming assignments are equally weighted.
 MP programming assignments are weighted by the time given to complete them.
 This means that three week MPs are worth triple one week.

 The quizzes are held at the testing center in Grainger Library approximately every other week.
 Quizzes include a mix of multiple choice questions and at least one short coding problem.
 In the coding problem you will be asked to create programs similar to the MPs and labs using a standard Linux machine with local tools (`gedit`, `vim`, `gcc`, `man`, `make`, `bash`, etc) but in an exam environment.
 Runnable tests will be provided.